lisc-tools/lisc/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for your interest in contributing to LISC!
-We welcome any contributions to the project that extend or improve code and/or documenation and/or tutorials!
+We welcome any contributions to the project that extend or improve code and/or documentation and/or tutorials!

 If you have an idea you would like to contribute to LISC, please first check that it is in scope for the project, as discussed below.